Semua Bisa Di Atur. The Four Words That Make Indonesia Work.

 I’ve been a wanderer for most of my life, drifting aimlessly like flotsam from county to country sometimes putting down tentative roots while children were raised and careers pursued, yet all the time thinking, “where to next”?
 The taproot seemed never to be strong enough to hold me in that particular place’s soil and now its is time to test Indonesia’s to see if she will take me into her heart.

 I’m often asked, “ Why Indonesia?”
-These days I simply answer, “ Semua bisa di atur.”
+These days I simply answer, “ Semua bisa diatur.”
 (Anything can be arranged) These four words to me sum up everything that is good in this country.
-If I were president I would try to have them etched into the constitution and woven into the national flag.
-Its right up there in the positivity stakes with that all time great copy line, “Just do it.”
+If I were president, I would try to have them etched into the Constitution and woven into the national flag.
+It's right up there in the positivity stakes with that all-time great copy line, “Just do it.”

-I am a foreigner in a foreign land and no matter how long I stay here I will always be a foreigner but not necessarily an outsider.
-The spirit of giving, and acceptance must be part of the nation’s collective DNA as I encounter such genuine hospitality and generosity of spirit wherever I go.
+I am a foreigner in a foreign land, and no matter how long I stay here, I will always be a foreigner, but not necessarily an outsider.
+The spirit of giving and acceptance must be part of the nation’s collective DNA, as I encounter such genuine hospitality and generosity of spirit wherever I go.

-The majority of my life to date has been spent in countries where its citizen’s worship at that alter of ambition whose goals are the pursuit of money, power and status and beware those who happen to get in the way.
 Age is not revered in the way it is in Indonesia.
-In the ‘west,’ the old and the infirm become an irritant, to be stashed away in soulless institutions with dishonest names like ‘ Tranquility Gardens, or ‘Peaceful Meadows.
-There the aged will live out their twilight years surrounded only by those as ancient as they are, bereft of family.
+In the ‘west,’ the old and the infirm become an irritant, to be stashed away in soulless institutions with dishonest names like ‘Tranquillity Gardens, or ‘Peaceful Meadows.
+There, the aged will live out their twilight years surrounded only by those as ancient as they are, bereft of the love of family.

 Here, old people are cool….
 I think!

-Should I stumble when confronted with what seems to be an insurmountable problem a few will gather, then a few more, a long chat will ensue and with smiles all round, they will look at me and say, Don’t worry papa, “ “Samua bisa di atur”
+Should I stumble when confronted with what seems to be an insurmountable problem a few will gather, then a few more, a long chat will ensue, and with smiles all round, they will look at me and say, Don’t worry papa, “ “Samua bisa di atur”

 I do so love it here!

-All Photos copyright Paul v Walters
+Updated January 2025.
+All Photos copyright Paul v Walters .